nigrosimone/express-fast-json-stringify/README.md

 };
 ```

-3. UApply the `fastJsonSchema` middleware to your Express route, passing in the schema object, eg.:
+3. Apply the `fastJsonSchema` middleware to your Express route, passing in the schema object, eg.:

 ```ts
 import { fastJsonSchema, Schema } from 'express-fast-json-stringify';